TianchenWei/glower/README.md

 sbt run your/path/to/test/test_user.py test_example

 ### deploy_sandbox_server
-This is another tool written by Alias, deploy entire service to sandbox.
+This is another tool written by Alia, deploy entire service to sandbox.
 See its readme for more info.
 Consult Alia if has problem in usage.